-Chair of the firm’s Litigation Practice Group, Ben Mesches successfully leads appellate and litigation teams in high-stakes constitutional, commercial, and energy cases in state and federal courts across the country.
+Ben Mesches leads the firm’s Appellate Practice Group, serves on the firm’s Board of Directors, and he successfully guides appellate and litigation teams in high-stakes cases in state and federal courts nationwide.

 Ben is ranked as a leading Texas appellate lawyer by Chambers USA (Chambers and Partners, 2019- 2022).
 The prestigious directory praises Ben as “an intellectual force,” commends him as “a tremendous brief writer and terrific oral advocate” and describes him as “precise and in complete command” in court.

 Ben’s peers recognize his collaborative leadership style.
-At the firm, Ben leads the firm’s global litigation practice.
+At the firm, Ben led the firm’s global litigation practice from 2016-2022 and serves on the firm's Board of Directors.
 He has served as president of the Texas Supreme Court Historical Society, chair of the American Bar Association’s Council of Appellate Lawyers—the only national appellate bench-bar organization in the country—and chair of the Dallas Bar Association’s Appellate Section.

 Ben’s recent appellate representations include: